Advanced Research Topics in E-Business (2025 Fall)

 • Word processing software - Latex, Pages and Words.

-• Drawing tools - Power Points, XFig.
+• Drawing tools - Power Points, XFig and IPE.

 • JS experience.